Victoria Park Post Office: Description

 Victoria Park Post Office is at 414 Albany Highway, corner Duncan Street, Victoria Park.

 Victoria Park Post Office is freestanding and setback on an angle to the street corner formed by Albany Highway and Duncan Street.
 The original building incorporated a post and telegraph office and residence.
 The roadside setting contrasts visually to what is otherwise an undistinguished commercial strip of more recent construction.

 The post office presents as a single-storey (overpainted red) brick building with contrasting rendered detailing, strongly modelled arched streetscape facades and tile-clad hipped roof forms, with gablet.
 The corner entrance porch is located in the south-west of the building, and has rendered arched openings with accentuated keystones, and rusticated piers providing access to the retail shop in a repositioned doorway.
-The building presentation to Duncan Street is broken into three bays, with the arcaded front to the pots office bay, a skillion-roofed verandah to the middle bay (originally with a timber-posted verandah), and a further bay with a pair of rectilinear window openings.
+The building presentation to Duncan Street is broken into three bays, with the arcaded front to the post office bay, a skillion-roofed verandah to the middle bay (originally with a timber-posted verandah), and a further bay with a pair of rectilinear window openings.
 The latter two bays are part of the original residence.
 The Albany Highway frontage originally comprised a four-arched bay to the post office, incorporating the corner entrance porch, and a hipped gable and lantern to the roof.

 The latter two elements, as well as gryphons, have been removed, and a 1950s addition extended this frontage to provide two further bays, built in a matching style.
 The mitred joint of the timber-slatted eave indicates the extent of the original roofline.
 While broadly identical in elevation, the coursed spandrel underneath each opening, led to the simplification of the sills rather than the stepped pattern shown in the original openings.

 The chimneys are rusticated face brick; the rusticated motif (by this time something of a Commonwealth signature) is continued along the highway frontage as a dado up to the springing points of each arch.
 The arches themselves have individually rusticated voussoirs and elongated or accentuated keystones, in the contemporary Edwardian Baroque manner.
 The sides and rear of the post office are cast as standard Federation villa elevations, with double-hung sash windows and angled fireplaces.